Authoring/Publishing Course Content

-We provide blogs for Departments, Courses, Faculty and Research Initiatives.
+Emily Carr’s Blogs using WordPress software are available for Departments, Courses, Faculty and Research Initiatives.
 At this time we do not provide student blogs.
-Faculty interested in setting up a course, research or department blog, should email a request to Teaching and Learning Centre Please see our Blogging Services section for more information.
+Faculty interested in setting up a course, research or department blog, should email a request to Teaching and Learning Centre.
+Please see our Blogging Services section for more information.

-Faculty teaching online courses may be interested in getting setup with an Adobe Connect account for web conferencing with your students, offered in collaboration with BC Campus.
+Adobe Connect Web Conferencing – Faculty teaching online courses may be interested in getting setup with an Adobe Connect account for web conferencing with your students, offered in collaboration with BC Campus.
 An instructor will be setup with an Adobe Connect account “room” that is accessible as a web link that can then also be embedded into a Moodle course.
-Please visit the Adobe Connect Web Conferencing section for more information and learning resources/support.

 To support professional development at the university across a wide range of software programs, account have been setup to support the ongoing training of staff and faculty with the Lynda.com online training system.